doonze/EmbyUpdate/README.md

 ```
 (Or anything based on them.
 If you want to modify the code it should work on any distro)

-** For any Distro but Debian/Ubuntu/Mint you have to comment out the default code block, find your distro code block, and uncomment it's settings. **
+** For any Distro but Debian/Ubuntu/Mint you have to chage the distro varable as it set to Debian flavors by default **

 ### Script Logic Flow